-OVW will conduct an optional web-based Pre-Application Information Session that will be held live and then posted on the OVW website.
+OVW will conduct an optional web-based Pre-Application Information Session.
 During this session, OVW staff will review this program's requirements, review the solicitation, and allow for a brief question and answer period.
 For more information, see the Application and Submission Information section of this solicitation.